notauserx/fictional-fiesta/README.md

 - The randomly generated pixels are created from first creating random RGBA values that is used to create a Color class.
 Then Pixels are created from a Color class instance.
 This has the benefit of using GetHue() method on the Color class to calculate the Hue value.

 - The GetHue() methods returns Hue as Float type.
 Hue is a value from 0 degree to 360 degree.
 Knowing this information, I have used bucket sort to implement the sorting.
 On the benchmarks it clearly outsmarts the comparison based sorting algorithms.
+	- I have run some benchmarks, look [here](BucketSortVsOthers-report-default.md)

 - The Color Sorting button click handler first checks if the pixels are populated before attempting to sort them.